Amourspirit/python_ooo_dev_tools/docs/guide/embed_python.rst

 How does Multi-script Work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As seen in the screen shot above all the required code is contained in the output python file.
+As seen in :numref:`b45e4718-2ce8-4088-8231-8b696acf5c15` all the required code is contained in the output python file.
 This is the file that gets embedded in a LibreOffice Document.

 When |oooscript|_ is running it looks for all the imports that are contained within your module and sub-modules.
 If the module is not a system module then |oooscript|_ will include it in the output file.
 Any patterns that match in the ``exclude_modules`` section of the ``config.json`` are omitted.

-Be aware that packages such as Pandas and Numpy have binaries as part of their code.
+Be aware that packages such as `Pandas <https://pandas.pydata.org/>`__ and `Numpy <https://numpy.org/>`__ have binaries as part of their code.
 Packages that have binaries not supported.
 If you need Pandas see `Pandas for LibreOffice <https://extensions.libreoffice.org/en/extensions/show/41998>`__ extension.
 If you need Numpy see `Python Numpy <https://extensions.libreoffice.org/en/extensions/show/41995>`__ extension.